m0bilebtw/c-engineer-completed/README.md

 ### Known Issues

-- PulseAudio on linux can just refuse to accept the audio formats used despite claiming to accept them.
+PulseAudio on Linux can just refuse to accept the audio formats used despite claiming to accept them.
-- Chambers of Xerics sounds don't play correctly (now plays whenever you enter the Olm room instead of waiting until you finished the raid).
-- Dismiss random events plays whenever you 'dismiss' the rune pouch.